CS Executive: Exam Preparation Tips for GCL_Group-I

 I would like to dedicate this brief write up to the CS Executive students which is about how to perform well and score in the General and Commercial Law (GCL) subject of CS Executive course.

 First we have to understand that General and Commercial Law (GCL) is a very scoring subject compare to the other subjects of CS, provided we know the exam pattern.
-If you use your working knowledge of General and Commercial Law (GCL) Acts which you have gained from ICSI study material with good writing skills than you can score around 70 marks in General and Commercial Law (GCL) which is very good for aggregate marks purpose.
+If you use your working knowledge of General and Commercial Law (GCL) Acts which you have gained from ICSI study material with good writing skills than you can score around 70 marks in General and Commercial Law (GCL) which is very good to ensure more than 50 % aggregate marks.

 Kindly note – only working knowledge is enough in General and Commercial Law (GCL) with certain other facts.
 Reason being the acts which are there in the General and Commercial Law (GCL) Course have no such application in your professional working if you are working purely as a Company Secretary.